milestogo/reform/reform2-keyboard-pcb/README.md

 - Removed surface mount Atmega32u4 and related voltage chips (cost and chip shortages).
 Instead it uses the 3 volt Adafruit itsy bitsy. https://learn.adafruit.com/introducting-itsy-bitsy-32u4/pinouts you must hack a USB cable to connect the MCU  to the keyboard (see screenprint for "airwire").
 - Optional power off switch/jumper that can completly remove power to the keyboard.
-- lots of break out pins, so that it should be possible to use the PCB with other MCUs.
+- Lots of break out pins, so that it should be possible to use the PCB with other MCUs.
+- Desktop option for through hole OLED modules.
+Available from online retailers